• Best 30lb Reels for Saltwater Fishing

 Why Spinning for Surf Fishing?

 Casting distance.
-Surf fishing requires long casts to reach the sand bars, troughs, and channels where fish feed.
-Spinning reels cast lighter weights farther than conventional, and they don’t backlash in the wind — a constant factor on SoCal beaches.
+Surf fishing demands long casts to reach the sand bars, troughs, and channels where fish feed.
+Spinning reels cast lighter weights farther than conventional, and they don’t backlash in the wind, which is a constant factor on SoCal beaches.

 What to Look for in a Surf Reel